justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 ### Quick overview

-There are three functionalities of the web application presented to us by the authors:
+There are three functionalities in the web application presented to us by the authors:
 - *content upload* of three different HTML pages: home, about and contact
 - *check service* that displays metadata about uploaded files when URL was provided
 - *bug report* that sends a generated HTML page to the admin for checking it with `wappalyzer`